EthanJCarter/general-scripts/guideforgit.md

 `git merge branchname` - merge branch onto **current** branch (*i.e. move to master/main and then merge branch-a to merge the changes on branch-a to master*)

-#### Conflicts

-If changes are found between the master branch and the feature-a branch that aren't new additions then a conflict will occur when an attempt it made to merge feature-a onto master.
-A prompt will come up, and the system will need help to manually review the conflict and commit the agreed changes.

 ### Managing file changes

 `git add filename` - stage file(s) for a commit (*use . to denote all files in the directory*)